 Dundee: getting around

 Once you’re there, you can explore Dundee under your own steam.
+Even taking part in a self-guided walk.
 Most of the big attractions are easy to reach on foot, and walking is the best way to get to know the city.
 You’ll find cobbled lanes and hidden streets ripe for exploring.
 Start at City Square and you can’t go far wrong – ask someone to point you in the direction of the Desperate Dan statue if you lose your bearings.

 And Dundee railway station is down by the waterfront, with good links to further-out destinations.